Last updated on August 23, 2023

 If you’re an Indian following a Keto diet, you may have been missing the beloved dessert Rasmalai.
 But fret not, because Keto Rasmalai is here to satisfy your cravings and make you feel included in festive celebrations.

-The Keto version of this world-famous Indian sweet tries its best to match up to the original version.
-And can be made on Indian festivals, or special occasions, when you might feel left out.
+The Keto version of this famous Indian sweet aims to replicate the flavors and textures of the original recipe.
+And can be made on Indian festivals, or special occasions.

 Also Read: Keto Bliss Balls

 - 400 gm Paneer /Cottage Cheese

 - 2 Cup Almond Milk Unsweetened

 - ½ Cup Stevia or Erythirol

 - Now, spread the ricotta mixture over a baking sheet, making about 1/2-inch thick layer, and bake it for about 25 minutes.

 - While the paneer mixture is getting baked, add cream, milk, and the remaining sweetener to a thick bottom pan.

 - Put the thick bottom pan on medium-high heat and keep stirring.
 Once a semi-thick consistency is reached, switch off the heat.